arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges33.md

   For compatibility reasons, ArangoDB 3.3 will not fail on startup if the option is still used in the configuration, but it will silently ignore this option.

+* The startup configuration parameter `--cluster.my-local-info` is deprecated now.
+  Using it will make arangod log a warning on startup.

 * Server startup: the recommended value for the Linux kernel setting in `/proc/sys/vm/max_map_count` was increased to a value eight times as high as in 3.2. arangod compares at startup if the effective value of this setting is